 You can also download a PDF version of this patient information by following the link on the right.

-We understand that it is a difficult time for both parents and children, so read the leaflet carefully and if you can, it is good to talk to your child beforehand about what might happen.
+We understand it’s a difficult time for you and your child.
+If you can, talk to your child before the assessment about what might happen.

-- If necessary, you are given help and advised on the best way you and your child can be supported during this time.
+- get help and advice on the best way you and your child can feel supported.

 What is a medical assessment?

-A children’s doctor (Paediatrician) has been asked to check your child for any signs of harm.
+It’s when a children’s doctor (paediatrician) needs to check your child for any signs of harm.

 Why is this examination necessary and what needs to happen?

-What happens if I do not agree to the medical examination?
+What happens if I don’t agree to the medical examination?

 Where does the assessment take place?

-When you arrive in the reception area you will meet the receptionist/nurse.
-If you introduce yourself, they will let the doctor know that you have arrived.
+When you arrive in the reception area you ‘ll meet the receptionist/nurse.
+They’ll let the doctor know that you have arrived.

-What will happen at the assessment and who will be there?
+What will happen at the assessment and who’ll be there?

 A nurse will take your child’s details and then take weight and height measurements.

-Your child will be seen by a Paediatrician.
+A paediatrician will see your child.
 There may be other people there as well to help with the assessment.
-All the people involved will introduce themselves to you at the beginning.
+Everyone involved will introduce themselves to you.

 Your social worker/police may or may not be there as well.

-Sometimes with older children we will ask you if you are happy that we speak with them by themselves.
+Sometimes with older children we’ll ask you if you’re happy that we speak to them by themselves.